-Vertigo by Kélina Gotman appeared in the original production programme for Under Glass, which tours Autumn 2017.
+Vertigo by Kélina Gotman appeared in the original production programme for Under Glass in 2009.

 It’s hard to explain why Under Glass feels so quiet, meditative, rich, textured, and keen.
 It would be easy to point a finger at science and say: you pin us down, study us like caged animals, deconstruct and test, but we’re human.
 In a zoo, we see animals in cages.
 In a lab, animal parts in jars.
 In the streets, humans at their windows, a five-second snapshot as a woman and dog cross the street.
 It is the detached but empathetic watching and wondering, the marvelling at the forms and fragments of these lives that this piece offers.

 Watching it is uncanny.
 Our minds wander into thinking about tenderness, love, sharing spaces.
 Like a poem, these gestures are kernels of other truths, gesture towards unfathomable things (giving, loss, death, intimacy), but they never say, they don’t declaim, they suggest, they shroud.